 - Font size: 10-12 pt for body texts, 14-16 pt for headings, and 28-35 pt for your name.

-- Colours: you can use one or maximally two colors other than black to decorate your CV and make it more readable.
-Do not use very bright or flashy colors.
+- Colours: you can use one or maximally two colours other than black to decorate your CV and make it more readable.
+Do not use very bright or flashy colours.
 Burgundy and navy blue are examples of appropriate colours to use in your tutor CV.

 Typos, spelling, and grammatical mistakes are bad in any CV, but in a tutor’s CV, it is mortifying.
 So, make sure to proofread your resume before you send it.
 You can also ask someone else to give it a look or use proofreading tools such as Grammarly to make sure there are no mistakes.